 As trustee, you have authority over assets held in the trust—so one of your first jobs as trustee is to figure out just which assets those are.
 Only property that was legally transferred to the living trust before the deceased person's death can pass under the terms of the trust.

 Start with the trust document.
 It probably lists property that the settlor (the person who set up the trust) at least intended to transfer to the trust.
 Often, the assets are listed on an attachment to the trust document, called a schedule.
-It's common to find real estate, bank accounts, and heirlooms in a trust.
+It's common to find real estate, bank accounts, and heirlooms listed.

 Just listing an item on a property schedule, however, doesn't mean that the item is automatically held in the trust.
 It must be legally transferred.
-With real estate, that means a new deed, transferring the property from the individual owner to the same person as trustee of the trust.
-For example, a deed might transfer a house from its owner, Morgan Burke, to "Morgan Burke, Trustee of the Burke Family Revocable Living Trust dated December 21, 2012."
+With real estate, that means filing a new deed that transfers the property from the individual owner to the same person as trustee of the trust.
+For example, a deed might have transferred a house from its owner, Morgan Burke, to "Morgan Burke, Trustee of the Burke Family Revocable Living Trust dated December 21, 2020."

 For items that don't have title documents—for example, personal belongings or household furnishings—it's usually enough just to list them in the trust document.
 In some states, however, there needs to be a separate document stating that the items are being held in trust.
 In New York, for example, there must be an "assignment of property" document, listing assets that are to be held in trust.